My Neighbor Brought Me a Suitcase and Hastily Asked Me to Keep It Until She Returned – The Next Day, I Saw Police in Her Yard

 An anxious woman | Source: Pexels

 For days, I avoided the suitcase like it was radioactive.
-Every time I passed by, its ominous presence pulled at the edges of my mind.
+Every time I passed it, its ominous presence pulled at the edges of my mind.

 What secrets lay hidden behind that tarnished brass latch?